Company Background & Financial Strength

 | Name Your Price Tool | ✅ Yes | ❌ No | ❌ No |

-GEICO edges out Progressive for drivers with clean records seeking the lowest base rate.
-However, Progressive becomes more competitive for high-risk drivers — those with speeding tickets, at-fault accidents, or less-than-perfect credit — and for drivers who benefit from usage-based savings.
-For a detailed side-by-side, see our GEICO car insurance review 2026.
+For clean-record drivers, GEICO usually edges out Progressive on base price.
+However, Progressive becomes more competitive for higher-risk drivers, those with speeding tickets, at-fault accidents, DUIs, or weaker credit, and for drivers who benefit from usage-based savings.
+State Farm consistently leads on J.D.
+Power claims satisfaction.
+For side-by-side detail, see our GEICO car insurance review 2026 and our State Farm car insurance review 2026.

 Who Should Choose Progressive?